Köln Trimbornstraße station

 Köln Trimbornstraße is a railway station situated at Kalk, Cologne in the German state of North Rhine-Westphalia on the Sieg and East Rhine Railways.
 It was opened on 2 June 1991 on a railway that was originally built as part of the Deutz–Gießen railway on 1 January 1859.

-Köln Trimbornstraße station is served by the S12 and S13 lines of the Rhine-Ruhr S-Bahn.
-Both lines operate towards Cologne at 20-minute intervals, so together they provide a 10-minute interval S-Bahn service to Cologne.
-It is also served by the S19 service between Düren and Au (Sieg), running hourly (substituting for an S13 service).
+Köln Trimbornstraße station is served by Cologne S-Bahn lines S12 between Düren or Köln-Ehrenfeld and Troisdorf every 20 minutes and S19 between Düren and Hennef (Sieg), Blankenberg (Sieg), Herchen or Au (Sieg) every 20 minutes Monday–Saturday.
+Together these provide services every 10 minutes through Cologne Monday–Saturday and four services an hour on Sunday.
 It is classified by Deutsche Bahn as a category 5 station.

 The KVB light rail station of Kalk Post is located within 200m walking distance from here.